joshuatz/globlist-packer/README.md

 </details>

 ## Design Decisions
 This tool is primarily a wrapper around [the `ignore-walk` package](https://www.npmjs.com/package/ignore-walk).
-Due to some limitations in that package, and complexities of resolving glob patterns (remember: you can have *negation* in glob lists), if the `includeDefaultIgnores` option is true (which is default), this tool will actually temporarily inject a ignore glob list in your project root directory.
+Due to some limitations in that package, and complexities of resolving glob patterns (remember: you can have *negation* in glob lists), if the `includeDefaultIgnores` option is true (which is default), this tool will actually temporarily inject a ignore glob list file in your project root directory.

 Multiple considerations are taken around this action: